Endocannabinoids and the HeartC. Robin Hiley, PhD

 105. Fajardo G, Bernstein D. Endocannabinoid inhibition: a new cardioprotective strategy against doxorubicin cardiotoxicity.
 J Am Coll Cardiol.
 2007;50:537—539.
 [PubMed]

-Source with Charts, Graphs and Links: Endocannabinoids and the Heart
+Source: Endocannabinoids and the Heart